SPECIAL SUBMISSIONS ONLY • Final deadlines have passed. If

 Launched in 1999, Script Pipeline has since become an industry leader in connecting writers with studios, producers, agents, managers, and entertainment executives, resulting in spec sales totaling $5 million over the past decade.

-The company helped launch the career of Evan Daugherty, writer of Snow White and the Huntsman, and most recently, adaptations of major studio projects Divergent, Ninja Turtles, and GI Joe 3.
-His script Killing Season (formerly Shrapnel) was produced and released last year, starring Robert De Niro and John Travolta.
+The company helped launch the career of Evan Daugherty, writer of Snow White and the Huntsman, and most recently, adaptations of major studio franchises Divergent, Ninja Turtles, and GI Joe 3.
+His script Killing Season (formerly Shrapnel) was produced and starred Robert De Niro and John Travolta.
+Evan is writing and directing a feature for Dimension Films, the new Tomb Raider reboot, and has multiple TV projects in development at ABC, NBC, SyFy, and other networks.

-In recent years, numerous writers have found representation with companies such as Benderspink, Madhouse Entertainment, WME, CAA, and other major agencies and managers as a direct result of Script Pipeline’s facilitation.
+In recent years, numerous writers have found representation with companies such as Benderspink, Madhouse Entertainment, UTA, and other major agencies and managers as a direct result of Script Pipeline’s facilitation.

-Through The First Look Project, Script Pipeline continues to serve a crucial role in funneling quality film and TV material to Hollywood, in addition to discovering new talent and scripts that would otherwise have limited chance for exposure.
+Through The First Look Project, Script Pipeline continues to serve a crucial role in funneling quality film and TV material to Hollywood, discovering new talent and scripts that would otherwise have a limited chance for exposure.

-To view recent success stories and other Script Pipeline competitions and services: ScriptPipeline.com.
+To view recent success stories and other competitions: ScriptPipeline.com.

 - Preference may be given to material that has not seen wide circulation.